joshuabryant/intern-vue-code-test/README.md

 ## Installation

-1. Fork this repository, cloning your fork to your computer for editing.
+1. Clone this repository to your computer, and remove the `.git` directory.
+Then create a new private repository at GitHub, and re-initialize your local repository to reference your new private repository.
+(Invite me to collaborate on your private repository!)
 2. Open `index.html` directly in your browser.
 3. Edit the repository files to build a résumé modeled on the design file (will be emailed to you).
 4. Tackle the work in small tasks, making frequent commits to describe your progress.